TomHarte/Isometric-Ray-Cast/README.md

 In Ant Attack the cube at (x, y, z) is represented by bit z at (x, y) in the internal map.

-I'm going to swizzle that: the cube at (x, y, z) is now represented by bit z at (x + z, y + z) in the internal map.
+This project swizzles that: the cube at (x, y, z) is now represented by bit z at (x + z, y + z).
 So all original 3d data is present, and the ray casting algorithm as above is in use but the per-diamond code becomes as simple as:

 	const uint8_t front = highest(swizzle(x, y));
 	const uint8_t left = highest(swizzle(x-1, y));